mpdf/mpdf.github.io/html-support/html-attributes.md

 <td>*autosize*</td>
 <td>

-<span class="smallblock">FLOAT</span>  value &gt;= 0
+<span class="smallblock">FLOAT</span>  value >= 0

 Shrinks a table to fit if width is too small to allow complete words to fit.
-The value (must be &gt;=1) determines the maximum allowable factor to shrink i.e. autosize="2" will allow the font-size to be reduced to a minimum of 1/2 the original size.
+The value (must be >=1) determines the maximum allowable factor to shrink i.e. autosize="2" will allow the font-size to be reduced to a minimum of 1/2 the original size.
 A value of 1 prevents automatic resizing of the table. (custom attribute)

 </td>
 </tr>